Alchemist-Bot/holbertonschool-low_level_programming/README.md

-Initial phase of the project, learning the basics of C
+In this project we are going to learn everything about the basics of the C language